Assisted Intelligence in Medicine

 consultants, but here virtual remote assistance, based on

-the know-how of many teams of human medical experts.
+the know-how of teams of human medical experts.

 - Helping but not replacing healthcare professionals.
 The